Warwick Hadfield

 Hadfield was Geelong Football Club communications manager for three years.
-He has volunteered his expertise to several Geelong organisations – Newtown and Chilwell Cricket Club and Friends of Barwon Side Quarry in terms of administration and publicity.
+He has volunteered his expertise to many Geelong organisations, including the Smart Geelong Network and the Newtown and Chilwell Cricket Club where is a Life Member, as well as founding the Friends of Barwon Side Quarry, a community group responsible for planting thousands of trees and shrubs on a reclaimed tip.

-Hadfield stated that "Mentorship from cricket commentary doyen Richie Benaud and learning respect from legendary AFL coach Kevin Sheedy" had inspired his sport journalism career.
+Hadfield says that "mentorship from cricket commentary doyen Richie Benaud and learning respect from legendary AFL coach Kevin Sheedy" inspire his sport journalism career.
+The 500 Club, co-written by Hadfield and Sheedy, is regarded as one of the best books about not just Australian football, but Australian sport.

+Hadfield has written two plays, The Mysterious Case of the Blood Red Rose and An Itch Too Sensitive To Scratch which have staged by theatre groups in Sydney, Hobart and Geelong.
 He founded the musical group Dancing with Socrates and it has released three EPs.
 In 2022, the song The Old River Knows written by Hadfield and recorded by Lindsay Field, Sam See and Glyn Mason was released.

-Hadfield's book Never Short of a Word contains a collection of his writing including short stories and poems.
+Hadfield's monograph Never Short of a Word contains a collection of his writings including short stories and poems.

 In 2019, Hadfield was awarded OAM for service to broadcast media as a journalist and to the arts, music and the community.
+Hadfield recently became aware five of his ancestors were aboard ships in The First Fleet; an able seaman, a Royal Marine, and three convicts.